McBaws/MKVToolNix-Sequential-Batch-Mapper/README.md

 - The script will only be able to mux fonts that are installed or that are in one of the input mkv files.

-- FontCollector currently has an issue where it can't decode certain font names.
-As such, the script may fail to mux some fonts.

 - I have introduced a feature where a log of FontCollector's activity is generated in the output directory, and all fonts from input mkvs will be copied to a `Fonts` folder.
 This should make it easier to spot and fix errors.
-It can be toggled in `mkvconfig.json`.
+It can be enabled in `mkvconfig.json`.

-    - Additionally, I have also introduced a feature where the script will attempt to guess the right font based on the filename.
-It is on by default and can be toggled in `mkvconfig.json`.

-    - I recommend using [FontValidator](https://github.com/TypesettingTools/Myaamori-Aegisub-Scripts#font-validator) to check for missing fonts.
+- **FontCollector is not perfect.
+Always QC your files!**

 ## Autocomplete filepath